mhabbani/Cloudera-certs/CCA-Spark-Hadoop-Developer/ETL/PySpark/01_pypsark.md

 * Read and save from text file
 * Read and save from sequence file
 * Read and save from from json files and Hive
+* Word Count program
+* Joining datasets
+  * Using RDDs
+  * Using Dataframes

 ## Connecting to a database

 In thi section we will cover how to connect Spark to a MySQL database.
 To do so